Copyright and use of our materials

 We have a special obligation to help employees at the universities of Copenhagen and Aarhus in connection with copyright as we are the universities' library.

-- Researchers and students at the University of Copenhagen can get advice and guidance from the KUB Copyright Service on +45 91 32 44 27
+Researchers and students at Aarhus University can get advice and guidance here:

-- Researchers and students at Aarhus University can get advice and guidance here:
+Researchers and students at the University of Copenhagen can get advice and guidance here:

 If you want to read more about copyright, you can find legal literature on copyright in Denmark and in other countries at the library.
 You can find and order books from us by using the search box at the top of the page.
 Copyright rules are generally harmonized within the EU, but can vary widely outside the EU.